Shubhs0411/Intro_to_DL_Course_Project/README.md

 # Intro_to_DL_Course_Project

-# Surgical Instrument Detection with Faster R-CNN and YOLOv8
+# Detection of Surgical Instruments Using Faster RCNN & YOLO: An Enhanced Approach

 This repository contains the training code for surgical instrument detection using two state-of-the-art object detection architectures: **Faster R-CNN** and **YOLOv8**.
 The models are evaluated on the **SOCAL (Simulated Outcomes Following Carotid Artery Laceration)** dataset for detecting 8 classes of surgical instruments.